-There are mistakes you can make when selling your home that initially seem like good idea but aren’t.
+There are mistakes you can make when selling your home that seem like a good idea but aren’t.
 One of the most common and arguably the biggest mistakes made can lead to a lower sale price and a longer wait to get the lower price.
-Imagine making a mistake that not only leads to a lower price but also takes you longer time to get less money?
+Imagine making a mistake that not only leads to a lower price but also takes you a lengthier time to get less money?
 It doesn’t sound good and the mistake in questions is “pricing a little higher to test the market.”

 After learning the market value of their home from their Realtor’s price evaluation people often decide to up their listing price a little to ‘test the market,” and they have no idea how flawed that plan can be.